golemfactory/golem-docs-old/Installation.md

 2. Install Docker

-   Follow the official Docker installation guide for your operating system: [instruction](https://docs.docker.com/engine/installation/)
+   Follow the official Docker installation guide for your operating system: [instruction](https://docs.docker.com/engine/installation/).

+   If you are using Windows, choose Docker Toolbox (Docker for Windows hasn't been tested yet).

    After the installation remember to check if it's working properly by checking version and runnig a container example (you can find out how to this in the installation instruction).